-You will get a chance to photograph the area like you have never seen it before.
+You will get a chance to photograph the area as you have never seen it before.
 I will lead you to photograph my favorite places all around the two states.

 Physical Difficulty: Easy to Moderate.
-This Workshop Involves some hikes at Central Cascades area.
-The longest hike is a 3 miles with some elevation gain
+This Workshop Involves some hikes at the Central Cascades area.
+The longest hike is 3 miles with some elevation gain

 Fitness Level: Like any outdoor nature photography workshop, a reasonable degree of fitness is ideal.
 We will not be engaging in any strenuous physical activity.

 Simple hotels lodging is included in the workshop’s tuition (2 people per room).

 No level of experience is necessary for participants of this workshop.
 Whether you are just beginning or are a seasoned pro, we are happy to help you move forward with your photography.

 May 27, Friday

 Our group will meet at the hotel in Seattle, WA around 7 PM where you can meet everyone and get to know each other.
 After a short introductory meeting, we will go to our very first dinner as a group.

 In the early morning, we will leave the hotel and head toward our very first stop at Central Cascades to spend 3-4 hours hiking and take pictures of one of the countless waterfalls in that region before it will be crowded by local people.

 After that, we are going to Palouse Falls.
 While you are driving pretty close to the falls, you can’t even imagine that a river is nearby.
 The road leads us to our destination through the dry desert and you can’t even feel the proximity of the falls until you can physically see it.
 This is our breathtaking sunset location.